 This Agreement is made under and will be governed in all cases by the laws of the Commonwealth of Massachusetts without regard to its principles of conflicts of laws.

-The right of the canon and on the canon and year more above mines.
+give in the contract of the co

 Ву:

 Name:

 Name of Organization:

+T-10.

 Title:

 This Agreement is dated as of the date and year first above written.